hthreads/hthreads.github.io/classes/embedded-systems/labs/lab3/index.md

 ## Submission

-Nothing will be due for the first week, though you should double check your design and ensure it produces the desired output.
+Nothing will be due for the first week, though you should double-check your design and ensure it produces the desired output.
 Make sure your design is modular as well as we will refactor this code and use timers in place of the dummy delay loops in the second week.
 For the submission after week 2, you will turn in your report which should contain a state transition graph of your FSM, and your C file in a zip archive.